Ihab-Asaad/Data_Challenge/README.md

 2. Set 'evaluate' & 'predict' keys to False in .yaml file.

-2. Change the other hyperparameters in .yaml file.
+3. Change the other hyperparameters in .yaml file.

-3 run
+4. Run
 ```shell
 python datachallenge/main_cv.py
 ```